PsyDefDetect-Shared-Task/PsyDefDetect-Shared-Task.github.io/paper-submission.md

 - **Camera-ready paper due**: May 12, 2026
 - **BioNLP Workshop date**: July 3 or 4, 2026

-> **⚠️ IMPORTANT**: All teams must complete the [Team Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfaZ4PMMicGvXrs_a3oXScYzzk1LipyPNO2m1EQjuta3kGwvg/viewform?usp=dialog) **before April 7, 2026 (AOE)**.
+> **⚠️ IMPORTANT**: All teams must complete the [Result Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfaZ4PMMicGvXrs_a3oXScYzzk1LipyPNO2m1EQjuta3kGwvg/viewform?usp=dialog) **before April 7, 2026 (AOE)**.
 Teams that do not register by this deadline will not be included in the official ranking.

 ## Submission